ElyesKhechine/robolympix-2021-autonomous-athlete-robot/README.md

 ## Project Scope

  The project was executed between October 15, 2021, and December 18, 2021, involving comprehensive research, development, and testing phases.
-Led by a team of 4 dedicated individuals, the project focused on pushing the boundaries of control systems, stability, and robotics engineering.
+Led by a team of 4 dedicated individuals, it focused on pushing the boundaries of control systems, stability, and robotics engineering.

 ## Key Features